Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 The $_COOKIE

-is a superglobal variable, so it can be accessed from anywhere in the script.
+is a superglobal variable so that it can be accessed from anywhere in the script.

 Before reading a cookie value, you should always check if it has been set by using the isset()